Evelios/Atum/README.md

 ### Documentation

-The documentation for the Atum library is listed [**here**](https://evelios.github.io/Atum/index.html).
-This is where you find out all the nitty-gritty details of what the methods do and where this library can take you.
+[**Here is the documentation for the Atum library**](https://evelios.github.io/Atum/index.html).
+This is where you find the tutorials and all the nitty-gritty details of what the methods do and where this library can take you.
 I plan to have examples on how this code can be used to at least spark some ideas and allow the library to get used to its full potential.

-### Dependencies and Tools
+### Development Dependencies and Tools

 Atum uses [**Node's npm**](https://nodejs.org/en/download/) for package management and [**Grunt**](https://gruntjs.com/) as a task runner.
 These are required in order to get started with development.
 They are quite usefull tools if you don't have them already.